Tableau shrinks Seattle-area offices as owner Salesforce cuts costs

 Salesforce, the tech giant owner of Seattle-based Tableau, is giving up chunks of office space in two Tableau buildings in Seattle and Kirkland, Salesforce confirmed Thursday.

-San Francisco-based Salesforce will sublease nearly 120,000 square feet at the Data 1 building in Seattle’s Fremont neighborhood, close to Tableau’s headquarters, and another 92,000 square feet at Kirkland Urban, a mixed-use development.
+San Francisco-based Salesforce will sublease nearly 120,000 square feet at the Data 1 building in Seattle’s Fremont neighborhood, close to Tableau’s headquarters, and an additional 92,000 square feet at Kirkland Urban, a mixed-use development.

 The moves, which more than doubles the office vacancy in Fremont, are part of a cost-cutting plan that includes around 8,000 layoffs and “select real estate exits and office space reductions” announced by Salesforce in January filings in response to a drop in sales.